axolotliterature/maps/README.md

 # maps

-This maps project utilizes mapbox API to display a virtual tour of the locations used to film Hogwarts Castle throughout the Harry Potter film franchise.
-The navigation tabs for each location are tied to the geographic information for the mapbox location [ lorem ipsum later gator ]
+A web based guided tour of the filming locations for Hogwarts Castle using MapBox API and HTML5, controlled with Javascript, and styled with CSS3.